Determinantal Sieving: Introduction

 \begin{lemma} Let $G$ be an undirected graph, possibly with loops, and let $S, T \subseteq V(G)$ be disjoint.
-In polynomial time, we can construct a matrix $A$ with entries from the variable set $X=\{x_e \mid e \in E(G)\}$ such that the polynomial $P(X)=\det A$ evaluated over a field of characteristic 2 enumerates padded $(S,T)$-linkages of $G$; i.e., $P(X)$ is a parity-enumerating polynomial for $(S,T)$-linkages. \end{lemma}
+In polynomial time, we can construct a matrix $A$ with entries from the variable set $X= \{x_e \mid e \in E(G) \}$ such that the polynomial $P(X)=\det A$, when evaluated over a field of characteristic 2, enumerates padded $(S,T)$-linkages of $G$.
+In other words, $P(X)$ is a parity-enumerating polynomial for $(S,T)$-linkages: it contains a monomial whose odd support is exactly $E(L)$ if and only if an $(S,T)$-linkage $L$ exists. \end{lemma}

 This result is interesting even when $|S|=|T|=1$, in which case $P(X)$ enumerates padded $(s,t)$-paths.
 We find this remarkable, as normally, a polynomial that is efficiently computable would only be expected to enumerate walks, as opposed to paths or cycles.
 It is not \emph{too} powerful, since the padding terms from 2-cycles prevent us from using it to solve, e.g., \textsc{Hamiltonian Path} in polynomial time.
 But it is highly useful for FPT purposes, since Theorem~\ref{ithm:odd-sieve} allows us to sieve for terms that span a linear matroid $M$ while ignoring the padding-part of each padded linkage.
 Thus we get the following.